SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

 The default value is `20`.

-Recommendation: it should be set according to the server's resources available (i.e. CPU).
+Recommendation: `concurrency` should be set according to the server's resources available (i.e. CPU).
 The high concurrency number could have a negative impact on the performance, as the CPU will try to render a large number of requests concurrently, effectively slowing down the response times.

 ### ttl